frederic-perez/Cardiac-electrophysiology/glossary.md

 __PR interval__ _n_ [[Wikipedia]](https://en.wikipedia.org/wiki/PR_interval)
 __prolapse__ _n_ A condition in which organs fall down or slip out of place.
 It is used for organs protruding through the vagina, rectum, or for the misalignment of the valves of the heart.
 A spinal disc herniation is also sometimes called “disc prolapse.”
 __pseudoaneurysm__ _n_ The preferred term for a false aneurysm in which the saccular dilation (“aneurysm”) does not involve all of the vessel wall layers.
+__pulmonary artery denervation__ A novel therapeutic approach being explored for the treatment of pulmonary hypertension, particularly in cases where the condition is secondary to left heart disease.
+It involves the disruption or ablation of sympathetic nerve fibers around the pulmonary arteries.
+The procedure typically uses catheter-directed techniques, such as thermal ablation or ultrasonic energy, to target the sympathetic nerves in the pulmonary artery walls.
 __pulmonary edema__ _n_ _Extensive LA radiofrequency ablation bears the risk of a severe pulmonary edema._
 __pulmonary embolism__ A condition in which an embolus (blood clot, formed in a vein) breaks off and blocks a pulmonary artery which supplies blood to the lungs.
 It can result in pain, breathlessness, and sudden death.
 __pulmonary vein isolation__ _n_ Another name for pulmonary vein ablation, a surgical procedure to treat atrial fibrillation.